 rest times + simultaneously Increasing strength = increased endurance.

-A break at this time is usually encouraged to allow an adjustment time for the body and nervous system to except these new thresholds.
+A break at this time is usually encouraged to allow an adjustment time for the body and nervous system to recuperate and except these new thresholds.
 This routine and the intensity is demanding.
-Try it and challenge yourself and you will see serious results.
+Try it and challenge yourself and you will see noticeable results.